liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/06-securing-liferay/01-saml/02-setting-up-service-provider.markdown

 If you're running a multi-node cluster behind a load balancer, follow these steps to enable all the nodes as SPs.

-Before you begin, give thought to the type of keystore manager you would like your cluster to use.
+Before you begin, consider the type of keystore manager you want your cluster to use.

 To select a keystore manager, go to *Control Panel* &rarr; *System Settings* &rarr; *SAML KeyStoreManager Implementation Configuration*.
 There, the options